 2. Give Users a Reason to Stay on Your Landing Page

 Avoid sending your website visitors to other pages on your site unless you absolutely have to.
-Eliminate, or at the very least minimize on the clutter and distractions such as unnecessary internal navigation, advertising and banners which direct users away from the page they are currently viewing.
+Eliminate, or at the very least minimise the clutter and distractions such as unnecessary internal navigation, advertising and banners which direct users away from the page they are currently viewing.
 The more distractions and non-essential navigation options you can eliminate and the better your chance of retaining your visitors.
 I often refer to this as the “No-Bleed” rule.

 3. Strive for Simplicity When Creating Landing Pages

 Make it easy for your visitors to take the actions which you want them to.
-Reduce confusion and decision making for your visitor and watch how conversions improve for your landing page.
-Avoid offering multiple choices and throwing-in too many optional extras.
+Reduce confusion and decision-making for your visitor and watch how conversions improve for your landing page.
+Avoid offering multiple choices and throwing in too many optional extras.
 Focus on making the offer the page was created for as compelling as possible.
 As a rule, the lower the perceived value of the offer, the simpler it should be for users to take action.
-No user is going to complete a 20 page form to download a sample of your new 5-page ebook about the Mating Habits of the North-Sea Clam.
+No user is going to complete a 20-page form to download a sample of your new 5-page ebook about the Mating Habits of the North-Sea Clam.

 4. Focus on Landing Page Functionality